Roger-Mapoga/TwitterInsights/README.md

 # TwitterInsights

 Twitter insights pulls data from the publicly available Twitter api.
-The program counts the number of hashtags as user tweeted within a some duration of time
+The program counts the number of hashtags a user tweeted within some duration of time then prints out the results to the console and save them to a partitioned files.

 How to: